 We will need an explanation of your financial circumstances.
 This does not have to be lengthy, but rather a summary of your situation.
 We will also need to have a letter from your camper about why they would like to come to camp.
 (The camper letter is not required for Family Camps.)
 We do not need financial records, tax records or other paperwork along those lines.

-We will give you an answer within 14 business days after we receive all of the necessary information.
-If you are applying for a program that takes place less than 14 days away, we will work to expedite the process and get an answer to you before the start of the program.
 Please note: if you submit your scholarship application less than 48 hours before the start of an event, we may not be able to give you an answer before the event starts.
 In the rare instances when this occurs, we still want your camper to attend the event even if you may not have an answer yet regarding your scholarship award.
-You will want to speak to the Administration Coordinator (email@example.com) if this is your situation.
+You will want to speak to the Administration Coordinator (firstname.lastname@example.org) if this is your situation.
 They will assist you with details about check-in and payment since your scholarship application is still “in process”.

 Mission 19:14 is our camper scholarship fund.
 Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”
 Matthew 19:14.
 We receive donations to this fund from numerous individuals, foundations and organizations.